Zero-temperature criticality in the Gaussian random bond Ising model on a square lattice: Introduction

 \section{Introduction}

+Nernst's law of thermodynamics states that the entropy and the specific heat of physical systems must vanish at zero temperature.
+Experiments, that study the specific heat at low temperatures, are a simple yet powerful tool to reveal the nature of the ground state and of the low-energy excitations.
+Examples are the Stefan-Boltzmann law, $C\propto T^3$, revealing the relativistic nature of the photons in equilibrium, the specific heat of a metal: $C\propto T$, which arises from the Fermi surface and the Pauli exclusion principle.
+In the insulating solids the two common laws: $C\propto T^3$ and $C\propto T^{3/2}$, distinguish between the massless phonons and the massive spin-wave excitations.
+The numerical experiment of this paper finds a novel power law behaviour of the specific heat at low temperatures in a realistic model of a spin glass.

 The disordered two-dimensional systems are ubiquitous in the modern experiment, reflecting the current technological state of growing films.
 Put simplistically, there are two dimensions to disorder: the strength and the frustration it induces in the system, both varying with the chemical composition.
-Accordingly, there are several types of order at zero temperature: a homogeneous order, when the frustration is small, and an alternative order, the random glass state, frequently observed at low temperatures\cite{BY,HemmenMorgenstern}.
-In magnetic spin systems with a phase transition in a low-temperature ordered phase, like the ferromagnet, a weak disorder suppresses the phase transition temperature.
-In strongly disordered systems the phase transition in the spin glass state, that normally takes place at a finite freezing temperature, $T_f$, can be suppressed by varying the chemical composition, as well as by decreasing the film thickness,\cite{FisherHuse,KenningSlaughterCowen,KenningSlaughterCowen_Metal,HoinesStubiLoloeeCowenBass} all the way down to zero temperature.
-At low temperatures the thermodynamic properties of the spin glass are determined by its low-energy spectrum, described qualitatively by the picture of the droplet excitations.
-In particular, this spectrum determines the lower critical dimension.
-In this paper, for the two-dimensional Gaussian random bond Ising model on the square lattice, we find the free energy and the specific heat in a wide range of temperatures and show, that the density of states vanishes at low energies, unlike the density of states in the spin glass.
+Accordingly, there are several types of order at zero temperature: a homogeneous order, when the frustration is small and an alternative order, the random glass state, frequently observed at low temperatures~\cite{BY,HemmenMorgenstern}.
+In magnetic spin systems with a phase transition in a low-temperature ordered phase, like the ferromagnet, weak disorder suppresses the phase transition temperature.
+In strongly disordered systems the phase transition in the spin glass state, that normally takes place at a finite freezing temperature, $T_f$, can be suppressed by varying the chemical composition, as well as by decreasing the film thickness~\cite{FisherHuse,KenningSlaughterCowen,HoinesStubiLoloeeCowenBass}, all the way down to zero temperature.